-Join us on Saturday, December 9th from 1 to 3pm for our fourth annual Children’s Holiday Open House.
+So sorry we had to reschedule this because of the snowstorm.
+Please join us on Saturday, December 16th from 1 to 3pm for our fourth annual Children’s Holiday Open House.
 Enjoy an old-fashioned holiday afternoon full of cookie decorating, holiday crafts, roasting chestnuts, live music, storytelling and refreshments.
 Create winter memories with the whole family!
 Admission is free.

 On Saturday October 28th hundreds of Madison residents and their children paraded in downtown Madison in Halloween costumes to trick or treat at the local businesses.